-Modelled percentage of: adults testing positive for antibodies to SARS-CoV-2, adults who have received one or more doses of a COVID-19 vaccine; and fully vaccinated adults, by grouped age, UK countries, 7 December 2020 to 20 June 2021
+Modelled percentage of adults testing positive for antibodies to SARS-CoV-2, adults who have received one or more doses of a COVID-19 vaccine, and fully vaccinated adults, by grouped age, UK countries, 7 December 2020 to 4 July 2021

 - 1. All results are provisional and subject to revision. - These statistics refer to antibody tests and vaccinations reported in the community, by which we mean private households.
 These figures exclude individuals in hospitals, care homes and/or other institutional settings. - 3.
 In Northern Ireland, the number of people sampled who tested positive for antibodies to SARS-CoV-2 or reported receiving a COVID-19 vaccination is low compared with England, Wales and Scotland; therefore, people aged 50 to 69 years are included in the same age group, and those aged 70 years and over are included in the same age group. - 4.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
-A credible interval gives an indication of the uncertainty of an estimate from data analysis.
-95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 5.
-The denominators used for vaccinations are the total people in the sample at that particular time point, then post-stratified by the mid-year population estimate. - Our estimates of vaccination are provided for context alongside our antibodies estimates but are likely to be different from the official figures.
+A credible interval gives an indication of the uncertainty of an estimate from data analysis. - 5.
+The denominators used for vaccinations are the total people in the sample at that particular time point, then post-stratified by the mid-year population estimate. - 6.
+Our estimates of vaccination are provided for context alongside our antibodies estimates but are likely to be different from the official figures.
 The daily official government figures provide the recorded actual numbers of vaccines against SARS-CoV-2 issued.

-5 .
+6 .
 Percentage of adults testing positive for COVID-19 antibodies by single year of age in England, Wales, Northern Ireland and Scotland

-The analysis in this section presents modelled daily estimates of antibody positivity by single year of age for England, Wales, Scotland and Northern Ireland separately, between 27 April and 20 June 2021.
-The modelled data in this section are produced using a different method to the weekly modelled estimates presented in Section 4 and so cannot be compared.
+The analysis in this section presents modelled daily estimates of antibody positivity by single year of age for England, Wales, Scotland and Northern Ireland separately, between 27 April and 4 July 2021.
+The modelled data in this section are produced using a different method to the weekly modelled estimates presented in Section 5 and so cannot be compared.
 Each data point represents a modelled estimate of antibody positivity for a particular day.

-This more granular analysis shows a similar pattern to our grouped age analysis, with antibody positivity rising for most ages in England, Wales and Northern Ireland, and for those aged 30 years and over in recent weeks in Scotland.
+This more granular analysis shows a similar pattern to our grouped age analysis, with antibody positivity rising for most ages in England, Wales, Northern Ireland, and Scotland.
 The effect of individuals receiving the second dose of a coronavirus (COVID-19) vaccine is also observed in the older ages in this analysis, with antibody positivity flattening and then increasing most recently in those in their 50s.